cosyer/blog/source/_posts/2020/react源码解析系列二(React Render).md

           warned = true;
           warningWithoutStack(
             false,
-            'render(): Target node has markup rendered by React, but there ' + 'are unrelated nodes as well.
-This is most commonly caused by ' + 'white-space inserted around server-rendered markup.',
+            "render(): Target node has markup rendered by React, but there " + "are unrelated nodes as well.
+This is most commonly caused by " + "white-space inserted around server-rendered markup."
           );
         }
       }